MicrosoftDocs/win32/desktop-src/wpd_sdk/iportabledevicekeycollection.md

 ---
-Description: 'The IPortableDeviceKeyCollection interface holds a collection of PROPERTYKEY values.
-This interface can be retrieved from a method or, if a new object is required, call CoCreate with CLSID\_PortableDeviceKeyCollection.' ms.assetid: '2460f5bc-6b1c-4e3b-bdb9-faaa6d6c87fd'
+Description: The IPortableDeviceKeyCollection interface holds a collection of PROPERTYKEY values.
+This interface can be retrieved from a method or, if a new object is required, call CoCreate with CLSID\_PortableDeviceKeyCollection. ms.assetid: 2460f5bc-6b1c-4e3b-bdb9-faaa6d6c87fd
 title: IPortableDeviceKeyCollection interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPortableDeviceKeyCollection interface